hartez/PneumaticTube/readme.md

 ### Installation

 If you're not into building the project from source, you can download the [latest release](https://github.com/hartez/PneumaticTube/releases) as a `.zip`.

-Or, if you're a [chocolatey](https://chocolatey.org/) user, it's also available as a [package](https://chocolatey.org/packages/pneumatictube.portable).
+If you're a [Chocolatey](https://chocolatey.org/) user, it's available as a [package](https://chocolatey.org/packages/pneumatictube.portable).
 Just run `choco install pneumatictube.portable` and you should be good to go.

+If you're installing from Chocolatey or just unpacking the `.zip`, you'll need to install the .NET 10 Runtime yourself.

+If you prefer [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/), the package Id is "CodeWise.PneumaticTube".
+Just run `winget install CodeWise.PneumaticTube`.
+The WinGet package will also install the .NET 10 Runtime package.

 ### Notes